datacarpentry/cloud-genomics/episodes/03-verifying-instance.md

 dcuser@ip-172-31-62-209 ~ $
 ```

-## Updating to the latest versions
+## Installing additional software

 Add stuff about installing software!
 apt-get

+Mention also about the fact that you can use apt-get to incorporate O/S security updates etc?

 ## Verifying your environment